hmlongco/Factory/Sources/Factory/Factory.docc/Registrations.md

 ```

 ### Same Types
-Example of correctly handling multiple instances of the same type
+Example of correctly handling multiple instances of the same type.

 ```swift
 extension Container {